 \subsection{Related work}

-\paragraph{Quantum bijections.} The channels $u_{(A,\tau)}: A \otimes B(H_e) \to A'$ and $v_{(A,\tau)}: A' \otimes B(H_e) \to A$ realising the entanglement-symmetry are instances of the \emph{quantum bijections} already studied in the context of noncommutative combinatorics~\cite[Def.
-4.3]{Musto2018} and entanglement-invertibility of channels~\cite{Verdon2022}.
-These reduce to $*$-isomorphisms when the auxiliary Hilbert space is trivial.
-In fact, it was shown in~\cite[Lem.
-5.17]{Verdon2020} that quantum bijections from an f.d. $C^*$-algebra $A$ are \emph{precisely} unitary pseudonatural transformations from the canonical fibre functor on the category of representations of the quantum permutation group~\cite{Wang1998} of $A$.
-This generalises the obvious correspondence between $*$-automorphisms of $A$ and unitary monoidal natural automorphisms of the canonical fibre functor on $\Rep(\Aut(A))$.

 \paragraph{Quantum graph isomorphisms.} In~\cite[\S{}5.1]{Musto2018} the notion of a \emph{quantum graph} $(A,\Gamma)$ was introduced.
-This is defined by an \emph{adjacency matrix} $\Gamma$ on a finite-dimensional $C^*$-algebra $A$; the adjacency matrix is a certain CP map $\Gamma: A \to A$.
-A finite-dimensional (f.d.) quantum isomorphism of quantum graphs~\cite[\S{}5.3]{Musto2018} is a quantum bijection intertwining the adjacency matrices.
-The construction of entanglement-symmetries detailed above holds for general CP maps as well as channels, and it follows from~\cite{Verdon2020,Musto2019} that a finite-dimensional quantum isomorphism is precisely an entanglement-symmetry of the CP map $\Gamma$.
-(Here $\Gamma$ is covariant for the natural action of the quantum automorphism group of $(A,\Gamma)$ on $A$.)
+This is defined by an \emph{adjacency matrix} $\Gamma$ on a f.d. $C^*$-algebra $A$; the adjacency matrix is a certain CP map $\Gamma: A \to A$.
+A finite-dimensional quantum isomorphism of quantum graphs~\cite[\S{}5.3]{Musto2018} is a quantum bijection intertwining the adjacency matrices.
+The construction of entanglement-symmetries detailed above holds for general CP maps as well as channels, and it follows from~\cite{Verdon2020,Musto2019} that the adjacency matrices of two quantum isomorphic quantum graphs are related by an entanglement-symmetry of covariant CP maps.
+(The compact quantum groups associated to the entanglement-symmetry are the quantum automorphism groups of the quantum graphs; c.f.~\cite{Brannan2019}.)

-\paragraph{Quantum correlations and infinite-dimensional generalisations.} An obvious question arising from this work is: can we realise entanglement-symmetries corresponding to fibre functors not unitarily pseudonaturally isomorphic to the canonical fibre functor?
-We showed in~\cite[Thm.
-3.14]{Verdon2020} that unitary pseudonatural transformations between fibre functors correspond to finite-dimensional $*$-representations of Hopf-Galois objects.
-One would therefore expect the infinite-dimensional generalisation to correspond to infinite-dimensional $*$-representations, or, more restrictively, tracial states of Hopf-Galois objects.
+\paragraph{Commuting operator strategies for fully quantum nonlocal games.} One question arising from this work is: can we realise equivalences $\Chan(G) \to \Chan(G')$ corresponding to fibre functors whose associated Hopf-Galois object does not have a finite-dimensional $*$-representation?
+One would expect the corresponding notion of entanglement-symmetry to arise from infinite-dimensional $*$-representations of Hopf-Galois objects.